wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/paper-memory-reduction-TyTraCL.md

 ## Removing intermediate arrays

+-->

+## The TyTraCL language

-### TyTraCL
+### TyTraCL concrete syntax

-The TyTraCL language is syntactically a subset of Haskell, with the addition of two types of vectors of fixed size.
+The TyTraCL language is syntactically a subset of Haskell, with the addition of two types of vectors of fixed size, similar to the vector type in Idris.
+Purely for convenience we also assume that `zipt`, `unzipt`, `applyt` and `elt` work on tuples of arbitrary size, as opposed to Haskell where an instance is needed for every tuple size.

 #### Types